Corgieg/MC-Server-Screen-Automation-Scripts/README.md

 # Minecraft Server Automation Using GNU Screen Multiplexer

-The scripts can be set to execute on a regular basis using Cron jobs or similar tools.
+The scripts can be set to execute on a regular basis using Cron jobs, Systemd Timers, or similar tools.

 Below are descriptions of what each of the current scripts do:
 # 1. Server Screen Start